-If responses to HE250A through HE250C were all "no," or if two of three were "no" and the remaining was "don't know," "refused," or otherwise missing, all family members were coded as "no." If responses to the three questions were combinations of "don't know," "refused," and missing, all persons were coded as "don't know."
+If responses to HE250A through HE250C were all "no," or if two of three were "no" and the remaining was "don't know" or "refused" all family members were coded as "no." If responses to the three questions were combinations of "don't know" and "refused" all persons were coded as "don't know."
 If the response to any of the three questions was "yes" but no individual was identified in HE260, all persons were coded as "don't know."